Electric Golf Cart Service and Maintenance

 - If your vehicle is not equipped with the single-point watering system, check your electrolyte level weekly and add water if needed.

 - If your vehicle is equipped with the single point watering system, water the batteries monthly or according to the watering interval you’ve established, following the instructions in your owner’s manual.

 - Charge the batteries before adding water, unless the electrolyte level is below the top of the plates.
 In that case, add just enough water to cover the plates.
 Then charge the batteries and check the level again.
 Never charge the batteries when the plates are exposed above the electrolyte level.
 To maximize the life of your batteries, add only distilled water.
 Do not overfill the batteries.
 Fully tighten the battery caps to prevent electrolyte leakage.

 - Make sure the battery hold-downs are tight enough so that the batteries do not move while the vehicle is in motion.
 Do not over tighten, as this can cause the battery case to crack or buckle.
 Inspect the terminal connections regularly to ensure that they are clean and tight.
 Replace any worn insulation or frayed wires.

 - Keep the batteries clean and free of corrosion by washing the tops and terminals monthly.
 Use a solution of one cup baking soda per one gallon of water.
 Do not allow the solution to enter the batteries.
 Thoroughly rinse the solution off the batteries.
 Fully tighten the battery terminals.
-Let the terminals dry, then coat them with Battery Terminal Protector Spray, which is available from your local Authorized Club Car Dealer.
+Let the terminals dry, then coat them with Battery Terminal Protector Spray.
 Properly dispose of waste water.